 Here is an important consideration.
 Nuclear power plants produce no GHG emissions during operation, and over the course of its life-cycle, nuclear produces about the same amount of carbon dioxide-equivalent emissions per unit of electricity as wind, and one-third of the emissions per unit of electricity when compared with solar.

-Perhaps another important if not critical factor about the generation of nuclear electricity is the cost.
+Perhaps another important factor about the generation of nuclear electricity is the cost.
 Here is a graph designed to illustrate the breakdown of Operating Costs associated with Coal, Gas, and Gas Generation:

 It should be kept in mind that nuclear technology is not just used to supply electricity to the grid; it is in a wide variety of other uses such as medicine, heating and space travel.
 For instance: